What will going circular mean for the Australian economy?

 The projected numbers for Australia — the economic and environmental savings the circular economy could generate between 2021 and 2040

 The opportunities and benefits of going circular for the built environment, mobility, community and industry

 Dr Lucas Carmody is an urban economist who works as an Associate Director for PwC Australia.
 Lucas recently returned from a two-year secondment with PwC Netherlands where he was helping lead PwC's Circular Economy advisory team.
 He has also just finished a project advising the Australian Department of Agriculture, Water and the Environment, identifying incentives to support Australia's transition to a more circular economy and increase use of recycled materials across supply chains.

 For the latest circular economy news and to be the first to hear about upcoming events, subscribe to the ACE Hub newsletter.

 The finance sector has a critical role to play as a market enabler for businesses to transition to circularity, and Circular markets to achieve scale.

 The construction industry has a significant impact on the environment, accounting for almost half of global energy use, about a third of greenhouse gas emissions and about a tenth of our water use.
-Embodied carbon emissions in the construction sector account for over 23 percent of total greenhouse gas emissions in Australia.
-With a growing and increasingly urbanised population, there are significant opportunities in this sector to innovate.
+Embodied carbon emissions in the construction sector account for over 23 per cent of total greenhouse gas emissions in Australia.
+With a growing and increasingly urbanised population, there are significant opportunities to innovate in this sector.